Aruksa/Event_Seeker/README.md

   - Users can see who is attending these events.
   - Events include scoring details with a breakdown into categories: **Interested**, **Going**, and **Not Going**.

-- **Comprehensive Search and Filter**

-  - **General Event Search**: Users can search all available events using titles, start and end dates, and locations.
-  - **User-Specific Event Search**: Users can filter their own events for easy management.

 - **Optimized Search and Infinite Scroll**

   - **Elasticsearch Integration**: Built using Elasticsearch and PostgreSQL for scalable and efficient search capabilities, handling over 1 million indexed events.